-For now though, I feel I need to make you aware of a profound controversy which involves the body and the mind.
-Here’s a quote: ‘Cognitive neuroscience is the scientific field that is concerned with the study of the biological processes and aspects that underlie cognition, with a specific focus on the neural connections in the brain which are involved in mental processes.’
+For now, though, I feel I need to make you aware of a profound controversy which involves the body and mind.
+Here’s a quote.
+‘Cognitive neuroscience is the scientific field that is concerned with the study of the biological processes and aspects that underlie cognition, with a specific focus on the neural connections in the brain which are involved in mental processes.’

 I don’t expect you to understand what this is all about.
-However I have color coded this because I do want you to see there’s a relationship between the body and the mind.
+However, I have color-coded the quote because I want you to see the relationship between the body and the mind.
 This statement says that the body is involved in mental (mind) processes.

-You need to know that today there are those who believe and clearly state, with their proof that ALL mental activity is initiated by and remains solely within the BODY.
+You need to know that today some believe and clearly state, with their proof that ALL mental activity is initiated by and remains solely within the BODY.
 The brain, neural system, as well as the ‘heart’ and ‘gut’ (feelings) participate in these mental processes.
 The body is the beginning and end of the mental process.

 Here’s such a quote–including the conclusions this leads to:

-My understanding of what Guy Claxton is saying in his book Intelligence in the Flesh is, everything to do with the mental is totally included in the body.
+My understanding of what Guy Claxton is saying in his book, Intelligence in the Flesh is this.
+The body includes everything to do with the mind.
 Everything else is non-existent.
-Elements like ‘mind’, ‘unconscious’, ‘gods’ (I will add God because if there are no gods, there is also no God) and ‘spirits’ (Claxton might be referring to ghosts, extra-sensory phenomena etc. but I must add here two other spirits: the spirit in man and the Holy Spirit which I will expound on in Origin of the Universe but many of you are aware of these spirits) can simply be thrown out and considered hogwash.
+Elements like mind, unconscious, gods, and spirits can be thrown out and considered hogwash.
+I will add God because if there are no gods, there is also no God.
+Claxton might also be referring to ghosts, extra-sensory phenomena, etc. and I must add the spirit in man and the Holy Spirit.
+Many of you are aware of these spirits which will be expounded on in Origin of the Universe.

-With one paragraph at the outset of his book, Claxton has wiped the slate clean of any and all ‘outside of the body’ phenomena having the slightest impact on cognition–mental activity.
-Not only do they not have any impact but they are ‘dummy explanations.’
-To put it in my own words, he eliminates anything and everything ‘spiritual.’
+With one paragraph at the outset of his book, Claxton has wiped the slate clean of all outside of the body phenomena having the slightest impact on cognition–mental activity.
+Not only do they not have any effect, but they are dummy explanations.
+To put it in my own words, he eliminates anything and everything spiritual.